Josverl/micropython-stubs/docs/50_legacy.md

     3. "all-stubs/micropython-v1_17-frozen/esp32/GENERIC",
     4. "all-stubs/micropython-v1_17-esp32",

-### Option 2) Clone the stubs repo
+### Clone the stubs repo

-this is the 'olde way' of installing the stubs. only usefull if you are activly developing / updating the stubs
+Note is the 'olde way' of installing the stubs. and it is mostly useful if you are activly developing / updating the stubs.

 ## Configure VSCode & Pylance to use the selected stub folders
 This instructs the VSCode Pylance extension to consider your libs folder and the stubs for code completion and static type-checking.

 VSCode allows this configuration to be set on **_workspace_** , folder or _user_ level.
 I prefer setting it per workspace or folder as that allows different settings for different projects, but you could do either.

 The below configuration is [Pylance][] specific

 - use the {download}`samples/.VSCode/settings.json`  located in the sample folder
 - you can open this file in VSCode itself, or use the settings menu
 - add the folders to the `python.analysis.extraPaths` section.